iPad Program

 1. Sound must be muted at all times unless permission is obtained from the teacher for instructional purposes.

-2. During the school day, 7:30 AM to 2:00 PM, earphones may only be used in the library.
+2. During the school day, 7:30 AM to 2:00 PM, earphones may only be used in the library and student life center.
 Permission may be given for use of earphones by a teacher in a classroom, the science lab, or the mathematics lab.
 During the school day students may not use earphones in other areas on campus.

 3. Internet games and game apps are not allowed on the iPads.